benwilcock/python-pipenv/docs/index.md

 ## Customisations

-For a simple customisation, in the application code (in the `app.py` `hello()` method) change the name of the `client` variable from "VMware" to someone else and then redeploy/restart.
+For a simple customisation, in the application code (in the `app.py` `hello()` method) change the name of the `client` variable from "VMware" to something else and then redeploy/restart.

 ```python
 @app.route("/")